chipallen2/angularjs-to-angular/README.md

 #### Places to hack ####
 * The first section revolves around using cheerio (similar to JQuery) to search for specific elements and add or remove attributes
 * The second section is a series of REGEX replace statements

+## Testing the Tool ##
+* Run > `npm run components`
+    * This will convert the test component files under tests/data/ and output to upgrade/
+* Run > `npm run services`
+    * This will convert the test service files under tests/data/ and output to upgrade/
+* Run > `npm run serviceSpecs`
+    * This will convert the test service spec files under tests/data/ and output to upgrade/
+* Run > `npm run templates`
+    * This will convert the test template files under tests/data/ and output to upgrade/
+* Run > `npm test`
+    * Executes the unit tests using AvaJS